Carex longii: Naturalised area

 In New Zealand, C. longii was first recorded at Otakairangi swamp, Hikurangi in 1949.
 By 1980, it was also recorded at Lake Waiparera and in Kaitaia.
 It has spread much further since, and is now common in wetlands and gumlands throughout Northland from Kaimaumau wetland and Lake Rotokawau in the Far North, to Mangawhai in the south, with scattered localities across Auckland, north Waikato, and at Kaituna Wetland near Tauranga.

 Habitat

 Carex longii lives on the margins of wetlands in saturated or seasonally saturated soils.
 It can be found in habitat types such as low fields, bogs, and bottomlands.
 In Michigan, its habitat is described as low, peaty woods, on grassy borders of swamps, and wet shores of lakes.

 Conservation

 Carex longii is listed as Vulnerable or Imperiled across Eastern North America.
-Iit is listed as Critically Imperiled in Oklahoma, Ohio, Nova Scotia and West Virginia; Imperiled in Kentucky and Pennsylvania; Vulnerable is New York and Indiana; Extirpated in Missouri, Wisconsin, Ontario, and Vermont; and is has no status or is secured elsewhere.
+It is listed as Critically Imperiled in Oklahoma, Ohio, Nova Scotia and West Virginia; Imperiled in Kentucky and Pennsylvania; Vulnerable is New York and Indiana; Extirpated in Missouri, Wisconsin, Ontario, and Vermont; and has no status or is secured elsewhere.